thedynamiclinker/sudocode/zero/The Final Question.md

 Society after society always seems to outlaw everything that X often does or wants to do.
 To outlaw the things that X considers most essential to X's identity.
-At least what X claims.
+At least this is what X claims.

 Normal members of society, the ones who tend to "fit in", are often heard saying "Look, the simple fact that X has been accused and chased out of town so many times must be because X is always guilty of doing something immoral or evil or wrong.
-It's not an accident that
-X keeps ending up in these situations," so say the nations.
+It's not an accident that X keeps ending up in these situations," so say the nations.
 X, of course, disagrees.

 X sometimes thinks it's in the nature of X that all non-X people come to resent or outlaw X's ideas, habits, and norms.

 Not because they know what X is up to.
 But because the same things that generate the impulse "This must be outlawed" in the minds of the non-X are the things that most readily come to mind, in the mind of X.

 The most important parts of X's life are seen as inherently exploitative by